BTBNET/PEP-Standard-Practice/README.md

 # PEP-Standard-Practice
-converts all the python embedded codes to pep standardd
+converts all the python embedded codes to pep standard